metricly/metricly-docs/content/capacity-monitoring/metrics/_index.md

  - Response Time

 ## Collected Metrics
 CloudWisdom has collected metrics for every element in the application.
 [Policies][2] can be created using collected metrics to determine if data is missing through [alerts][3], and further configured to fire [notifications][4].
-After 15 minutes of missing data, the element suspends and the alert stops.
-At this point, an external event is posted to the event timeline noting that CloudWisdom has not received data.

 **Example**